top of page

 The verb 'beseech' has its etymological origins in Old English and can be traced back to the word 'beseccan,' which meant 'to seek earnestly' or 'to request urgently.'
 The prefix 'be-' in Old English often served to intensify the meaning of a word, so 'beseech' conveyed a sense of fervently or desperately seeking something.
 Over time, as English evolved, 'beseech' came to signify the act of imploring or begging someone with great earnestness and sincerity, often in a pleading or supplicating manner.
 Its etymology reflects the deep and impassioned nature of the request, emphasizing the intensity of the desire or need when one 'beseeches' another for assistance or favor.

-Quiz: Find the meaning of the verb beseech:
+Find the correct meaning of the verb beseech:

 Try Again!